-Press the MENU button or move the mouse pointer to the top of the screen and then select (Setup) in the Live Monitoring menu to enter the setup screen.
+Press the Menu button on the front panel or move the mouse pointer to the top of the screen and then select [] (Setup) in the Live Monitoring menu to enter the setup screen.

 While setting up the DVR, there will be many opportunities to enter names and titles.
 When making these entries, a Virtual Keyboard will appear.